 Identifying Features: Author, Dissertation Title, University, Year.
 Often will say ‘Thesis’ or ‘Dissertation’.

-Found: UT typically does not have dissertations other than the publications of our own graduate students, which are shelved by year and last name on the fifth floor of Carlson Library.
+Found: UToledo typically does not have dissertations other than the publications of our own graduate students, which are shelved by year and last name on the fifth floor of Carlson Library.
 Dissertations from other